KabirBakhshaei/bayesian-inverse-heat-transfer-journal/README.md

 ## Inside the Container (Linux Environment)
 The steps below are executed inside the container.
 Always start from:
+**Note:** Depending on your Singularity configuration, you may already start inside `/data/paper_repository` after running `singularity shell --bind ...`.
+In that case, the `cd /data/paper_repository` command is optional.
 ```
 cd /data/paper_repository
 ```